William Abernethy Drummond: Life

-Drummond, born in 1719 or 1720, was descended from the family of Abernethy of Saltoun in East Lothian and from William Drummond of Hawthornden.
+Born William Abernethy in 1719 or 1720, he was descended from the family of Abernethy of Saltoun in East Lothian and from William Drummond of Hawthornden.

-He at first studied medicine, and took the degree of M.D., but was subsequently for many years minister of an Episcopalian church in Edinburgh.
+He first studied medicine, and took the degree of M.D., but was subsequently for many years minister of an Episcopalian church in Edinburgh.
 In Edinburgh he lived in the former house of Cardinal Beaton on the Cowgate.

 Having paid his respects to Prince Charles Edward, when he held his court at Holyrood in 1745, he was afterwards exposed to much annoyance and even danger on that account, and was glad to avail himself of his medical degree, and wear for some years the usual professional costume of the Edinburgh physicians.

 He took the additional surname of Drummond on his marriage, 3 November 1760, to Mary Barbara Drummond, widow of Robert Macgregor of Glengarnock, and daughter and heiress of William Drummond of Hawthornden, Midlothian, grandson of the poet.
+He lived in Hawthornden House near Roslin, Midlothian.

 In 1784 he is listed as a physician in Edinburgh living at St Johns Hill in the South Side.

-His country house was at Hawthornden Castle.